 - Though often professionals will warn you to wait and crop, if the composition is totally apart from what you end up with, it can be hard to have a creative vision.
 In situations like this, I crop first.
 I chose a landscape/horizontal orientation for this image.

 - Then I started edited using the Color Fusion Mix and Match action – as I wanted to play with a bunch of actions to find the right look.
-I used three folders/actions within this one action: Lemonade at 31% opacity, Jenna’s Sweet Shop at 43% opacity, and Vanilla Cream at 34% opacity.
+I used three folders/product-category/photoshop-actions/ within this one action: Lemonade at 31% opacity, Jenna’s Sweet Shop at 43% opacity, and Vanilla Cream at 34% opacity.
 This gave me the overall look I wanted – a fun vintage, postcard feel.
 It was definitely an “over-edit” and not completely natural, but I loved it.